Indian shares dip as tech losses outweigh gains in automaker stocks - News Break

 That’s why there was some resistance on Tuesday and Wednesday, and expect some more volatility ahead of Thursday’s expiry for the monthly contracts of June, he added.

-Among global markets, Wall Street's Nasdaq index ended at a record high overnight, while MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) rose 0.7%, as Fed chair Jerome Powell reaffirmed the central bank's intent to keep an eye on inflation and not hasten to hike rates.
+Among global markets, Wall Street’s Nasdaq index ended at a record high overnight, while MSCI’s broadest index of Asia-Pacific shares outside Japan rose 0.7%, as Fed chair Jerome Powell reaffirmed the central bank’s intent to keep an eye on inflation and not hasten to hike rates.
+(Reporting by Anuron Kumar Mitra in Bengaluru; editing by Uttaresh.V)